 Seaton Burn, Tyne and Wear

-Using around 85 loaded lorries per day, the Brenkley Lane surface mine lies just north of Newcastle.
+Using about 85 loaded lorries per day, the Brenkley Lane surface mine lies just north of Newcastle.

 Banks Group started extracting coal from the site in 2010 and covers 244 hectares of land.

-It extracts 3.4 million tonnes of coal and employs more than 50 people.
+It extracts 3.4 million tonnes of coal and 200,000 tonnes of fireclay, and employs about 40 people.